 shaira yasmin berg

-Multidisciplinary neuroscientist and creative whose work bridges the arts and neuroscience.
+Multidisciplinary neuroscientist and award-winning creative whose work bridges the arts and neuroscience.
 She is the Co-Founder of Shy Girl Productions, an initiative dedicated to telling stories by and about women through theatre and film.
-Her recent work includes ‘Gaslight’, an Off-West End Theatre Award–nominated play now in post-production as an independent film, exploring trauma and mental health through metaphorical storytelling.
-As a PhD candidate in Psychology (Behavioural Neuroscience) from the University of Cambridge, her current collaborations include designing immersive virtual reality experiments in partnership with multi-BAFTA award-winning studio Ninja Theory blending neuroscience and cinema.
+Her recent work includes ‘Gaslight’, an Off-West End Theatre Award–nominated play now adapted as a UK Film Award-winning and World Indie Film Award-nominated independent film, exploring trauma and mental health through metaphorical storytelling.
+She received a PhD in Psychology from the University of Cambridge focusing on behavioural neuroscience in collaboration with multi-BAFTA award-winning studio Ninja Theory, blending neuroscience and cinema.
+She currently holds a Postdoctoral Research Fellowship for the Department of Psychiatry at the Dell Medical School at the University of Texas at Austin.

 ABOUT SHY GIRL PRODUCTIONS

-Shaira Berg is the Co-Founder and Director of Shy Girl Productions - a female-led cultural platform specialising in creating female-led film and theatre dedicated to crafting compelling narratives driven by women, amplifying their experiences on stage and screen.
-Previous production 'Gaslight' was nominated for an Off West-End Theatre Award (2024) and received multiple five-star reviews and is in post-production for film.
+Shaira Berg is the Co-Founder and Director of Shy Girl Productions - a production portfolio specialising in creating female-led film and theatre dedicated to crafting compelling narratives driven by women, amplifying their experiences on stage and screen.
+Previous production 'Gaslight' was nominated for an Off West-End Theatre Award (2024) and received multiple five-star reviews and now adapted to film.
+Shy Girl Productions currently has three other films in pre-production.

 ABOUT gaslight the movie